-entity in Minnesota.
-I have obtained approval from my county board/township board/tribal council to receive grant funds. ☐ I agree that no work has started on the proposed project nor will start until the grant agreement is fully signed.
+OR my CAI/CDE has approved the application. ☐ I have obtained approval from my county board to receive grant funds. ☐ I agree that no work has started on the proposed project nor will start until the grant agreement is fully signed. ☐ IF I plan to use grant funds for conducting survey work, I agree to submit records of infestations to EDDMapS and to submit treatment records to ISMTrack.
 Proposal Summary Review the Request for Proposals (RFP) before submitting your application.
-Award amount requested \$ Number of acres targeted for treatment (if applicable) The project must address at least one of the eligible purposes outlined in M.S.
+Details on the requirements may be found in the Grant Overview section and the Project Evaluation Profiles .
+Award amount requested \$ Number of acres targeted for treatment The project must address at least one of the eligible purposes outlined in M.S.
 18.90(a) listed here.
 Check all that apply.
-Innovative control or land management practices Support of weed management areasCropland or rangeland protection ☐ Protection of wildlife and fisheries biodiversity Educational activities
+Innovative control or land management practices Support of weed management areasCropland or rangeland protection ☐ Protection of wildlife and fisheries biodiversity ☐ Special weed control problems - not listed by the MDA Monitoring and surveillance to detect, map, or determine the distribution of invasive plant species

+Educational activities